Postgraduate Year One (PGY1) Pharmacy Residency Program

 Residents will be engaged in various activities (longitudinal, concentrated or rotation) that support the organization's commitment to putting the patient first and to delivering the best possible care.

 Residents serve as preceptors for pharmacy students, provide monthly education sessions for staff, and have the opportunity to provide in-services.
-In addition, teaching opportunities may become available through the University of Washington School of Pharmacy.
+In addition, teaching opportunities may become available through Washington State University, College of Pharmacy.

 If you have any questions or would like any additional information, please contact: